Skip to main content

 Paid plans usually unlock the last-mile features:

-Apple's own fee is separate.
-The Apple Developer Program costs $99/year to publish iOS apps, regardless of the tool you use, and some platforms make the same point in their developer fees notes.
+Apple's fee is separate.
+You still need the Apple Developer Program to publish an iOS app, regardless of the tool you use.

 Do you need to know Swift to build an iOS app?